madhukarkumar/pdf-reader-with-openai/README.md

-# A Simple App to read your PDF documents or books and using OpenAI to ask Questions
+# Use OpenAI to ask questions of your PDF docs and books using SingleStore
 **Step 1** - Downoad this Notebook (.ipynb file) to your local disk
 **Step 2** - Sign up for SingleStore at https://singlestore.com and create a workspace
 **Step 3** - Click Notebooks link on the side bar then click on New Notebook V arrow next to the purple button and click Import Notebook